nxnom/tvmaze/README.md

 - [🙏 Acknowledgements](#acknowledgements)
 - [📝 License](#license)

-# 📖 Leaderboard <a name="about-project"></a>
+# 📖 TV Maze <a name="about-project"></a>

-**Leaderboard** is a simple list app that displays a list of users and their game scores data which is manipulated by an API using JavaScript async and await.
+**TV Maze** is a web application based on an external API.
+The webapp has two user interfaces.
+A homepage and a comments popup modal.

 ## 🛠 Built With <a name="built-with"></a>